How to Write a Book That's Based on a True Story

 At first the town was in horrified shock.
 Yet within the day, I (along with nearly everyone else) had figured out who did it.

-The gas station was physically connected to the local grocery story, owned by the same businessman.
+The gas station was physically connected to the local grocery store, owned by the same businessman.
 Sure enough, a disgruntled employee had rigged the station to blow.
-However, it was just a diversion so he could haul an ATM – stolen from the grocery store – out to the woods where he’d have the time to break it open and steal the contents.
+However, it was just a diversion so he could haul an ATM—stolen from the grocery store—out to the woods where he’d have the time to break it open and steal the contents.

 Doesn't this sound like a great foundation for a “based-on-a-true-story” story?
 It did to me.
 But in the sixteen years since, I’ve struggled to know what to do with all the craziness and absurdity of my little hometown incident.